zogzog/cubicweb/doc/book/en/tutorials/advanced/part02_security.rst

-The tricky part of the requirement is in *unless explicitly specified*, notably because when the entity is added, we don't know yet its 'parent' entity (e.g. Folder of an Image, Image commented by a Comment).
+The tricky part of the requirement is in *unless explicitly specified*, notably because when the entity is added, we don't know yet its 'parent' entity (e.g. Folder of an File, File commented by a Comment).
 To handle such things, CubicWeb provides `Operation`, which allow to schedule things to do at commit time.

 In our case we will: